SaranyaSarangi/CompliMate_Lite/README.md

 - How users can use the app:
 Users can enter words or phrases for their concerned topic and click 'Submit'.

-- What output or feedback to expect
+- What output or feedback to expect:
 CompliMate Lite will return relevant sections from the files uploaded in RAG folder.

 ---